EDION Arena Osaka, Osaka, Osaka, Japan

 EDION Arena Osaka, Osaka, Osaka, Japan The first of the cards features a solid, if somewhat easy to over-look, main event, a Japanese female title bout and an anticipated debut.
 The main event on the first show will see Yuki Yonaha (7-3-1, 5) take on the JBC ranked Motoki Osanai (4-2, 1) in an interesting 8 rounder.
 The 29 year old Yonaha is without a win in well over 4 years, but did show plenty of desire and hunger in his most recent bout, a draw with Naota Iwai, and it's clear he is a talent, though we do question his hunger and desire in the sport.
 Osanai on the other hand turned professional to fanfare, taking part in his pro-test bout on the same day as Hiroto Kyoguchi and Masataka Taniguchi, but was sadly left in their shadows and lost 2 of his first 3.
 Coming into this he has scored 3 wins and appears to be building some career momentum, and a win here would continue the ball rolling.
 One of those ones where the abilities of both men are a lot better than their records suggest.
 The title bout on this card will see Japanese female Minimumweight champion Yumi Narita (4-4-3, 1) defending her title against Mont Blanc Miki (4-3-1, 1), in what will be Narita's first defense of the title.
 On paper this is another where the records of the two fighters suggests a poor bout, but the styles and mentalities of the two women should actually make for a war.
 Neither of the two are technically fantastic but both are warriors who let their hands go and we expect this to be a genuine tear up.
 Our full preview of this bout can be read here Narita takes on Miki in first Japanese title defense As for the debutant that is switch hitter Takahiro Tai (0-0), who fights out of the gym by his father.
 Tai was a solid amateur on the Japanese amateur scene and is looking to make an impact on his professional debut as he takes on Ryosei Hamaguchi (6-6, 2) in a 6 rounder.
 We don't think Tai will be fast tracked, but there was a lot to like from his amateur performances and he's very much a fan friendly, stylish fighter with a lot of flare.
 We see that winning over fans quickly here.
 Hamaguchi isn't a bum, but he has lost 4 of his last 5, and has scored just 1 win in the last 3 years, so would need something a bit special to test the talented Tai here.
 EDION Arena Osaka, Osaka, Osaka, Japan The second part of the card will again feature a title bout, an intriguing 8 rounder and a debut...well a debut of sorts.
 The title bout here, which is also the main event, will see WBO female Super Flyweight champion Miyo Yoshida (14-1) making her second defense of her title as she takes on Tomoko Okuda (6-2-2, 1).
 The talented Yoshida will be strongly favoured here, though it is worth noting that this will be her first bout since transferring over to the Misako Gym and the change in her team and set up could end up leaving some questions for her to answer.
 Okuda has been fortunate at times with some results, but at 37 we really do wonder if she has the tools to hang with a top class fighter like Yoshida.
 Our full preview of this world title bout can be read here Yoshida takes on Okuda in second WBO world title defense In an excellent 8 round match up we'll see the once beaten Yuga Inoue (10-1-1, 1) take on Daiki Tomita (14-2, 5), in a bout between two top 10 JBC ranked Light Flyweights.
 The light punching Inoue has scored 3 wins since his 2018 loss to Kai Ishizawa for the Japanese Youth title, and has rebuilt in a hard way, going up against solid fighters and testing the water at Flyweight.
 He's had a loss, and gone straight back in with tough competition rather than rebuilding his confidence with easy wins.
 In fairness that's actually what Tomita is looking to do here in his first bout since a 10th round TKO loss to Kenichi Horikawa in July.
 Although both men are in their early 20's this is strangely a cross roads bout and the winner will find themselves on the verge of a Japanese title fight, whilst the loser will begin a long climb back up the rankings.
 A genuinely excellent match up.
 Also on this card is the debut of Ayumu Hanada (4-0, 3), or rather the Japanese debut of Hanada.
 Or more precisely the JBC debut of Hanada, who began his career in Mexico and fought in an unrecognised bout in Japan in 2019.
 Despite the weird start to his career Hanada is expected to be a star and he has impressed, bot just in his Mexican bout but also his "unofficial", for lack of a better word, bout in Japan.
 In the opposite corner to Hanada is the heavy handed Ryuku Nagamine (5-1, 5), who began his career with 5 early wins before losing to Keisuke Iwasaki in the Rookie of the Year last year.
 Given his power he's a real dangerman for Hanada and, if we're being honest, this could end up being the bout of the day.
 Both men are explosive punchers and both will be looking to make a statement.
 If you're going to watch this one, don't blink!
 Quzhou, China As well as the action in Japan we also get a small Chinese card from Quzhou.
 Sadly this is a very low level card.
 The most interestingly match up on the show will see 20 year old hopeful Yeerjialahasi Laayibieke (4-2, 3) take on the once beaten Jiaming Li (4-1, 2).
 Whilst this isn't expected to be a great fight we do love the fact it looks like a pretty 50-50 match up.
 Notably Laayibieke has won his last 4, with his last 3 coming by T/KO, but he's not the only one with momentum, and Li has also won his last 4.
 A genuinely interestingly match up.
 The only other 8 rounder on this card will see Jiajia Li (6-2, 2) battle Ayati Sailike (10-8-3-1, 4) in a decent looking match up.
 We don't think this will be as good as the other one, but it is a lot more even than it looks on paper.
 The 32 year old Li was beaten last year, and since then has picked up two very low key wins.
 Sailike on the other hand is unbeaten in more than 2 years and looks like he's coming into his prime.
 This could end up being a lot better than it appears on paper.
 Note - Hanada's Japanese debut was a WBF title bout in Osaka in June 2019.
 The bout isn't recognised by the JBC, his "actual" record is 5-0 (3) Tokiwa Arena, Kobe, Hyogo, Japan

 Action returns to Hyogo this coming Friday for a show promoted by Senrima Kobe.
 It's not a big card, by any stretch, but there are 4 bouts worthy of note from a show with 7 scheduled contests.
 The first of the interesting bouts worthy of note will see Hiroyuki Takahara (7-3, 5) take on the once beaten Tom Mizokoshi (7-1-1, 4) in a 6 round Featherweight bout.
 The 28 year old Takahara is a win some, lose some type of fighter, who has reeled off 3 straight wins after back to back losses in 2017.
 It should be noted he's not fought since April 2019.
 On the other hand Mizokoshi is a highly regarded 21 year old who had won his last 5, including a win in South Korea against Ha Nok Shim last year.
 Interestingly Mizokoshi fought 4 times in 2019 and it'll be interesting to see what a lay off, since December, will do for him.
 This may only be a 6 rounder but it should serve as a good test to see what improvements and development Mizokoshi is making.
 The first of three Japanese ranked fighters on this show is Japanese ranked Featherweight Chiharu Takasuka (7-6-1, 4), who takes on Yuna Hara (8-2-1, 4) in an 8 rounder.
 Despite being ranked Takasuka is certainly nothing incredible and he has lost 4 of his last 6.
 Hara on the other hand has won 4 of his last 5, and his only loss in that stretch was in the West Japan Rookie of the Year in November 2018.
 The momentum is all behind Hara who will be looking to gate crash the Japanese rankings here.
 Another ranked fighter on this show is the once beaten Light Flyweight hopeful Yuga Inoue (9-1-1, 1), who enters ranked #8 by the JBC.
 Inoue will be in against Tetsuya Mimura (8-2, 1) in an 8 round Flyweight bout that really does look brilliant.
 Although very light punching the 21 year old Inoue is a real talent, and he won the 2017 Rookie of the Year at Minimumweight, before losing in a Japanese Youth title fight to Kai Ishizawa.
 Since that loss he has been trying to make a point and been facing solid domestic opponents.
 Mimura is a touch older, turning 24 just days before the fight, and is himself a former Rookie of the Year runner up, losing in the 2018 final.
 Despite that loss he has bounced back well, and was unlucky in his second loss, losing a razor thin majority decision to Riku Kano in Sanda last November.
 Expect this one to be high level boxing between two very skilled young boxers.
 The final ranked fighter is Ryosuke Nasu (11-5-3, 2), who takes on Hiroki Tokuyama (9-2-1, 2) in the main event.
 The 24 year old Nasu has lost 3 of his last 6, but has been mixing in good company and wins over Tatsuya Terada and Toma Kondo in his last 3 bouts.
 He's not looking likely to get a Japanese title fight any time soon, but we suspect he will get one before his career is over.
 Although not ranked himself Tokuyama is banging on the door of a ranking having won 4 of his last 5.
 His most notable result was a loss to Fumiya Fuse in the 2017 Rookie of the Year final, and he bounced back with 4 straight wins, before a razor thin loss last December against Chikato Sumida.
 We expect this one will be close and competitive and it's a hard to pick a winner in.
-Again this isn't a big card, but is a very competitive looking one, and we can't complain about getting several 50/50 type bouts on a single show!
-This coming Sunday is a pretty quiet day for fight fans in Asia, despite a decent show in Thailand.
+Again this isn't a big card, but is a very competitive looking one, and we can't complain about getting several 50/50 type bouts on a single show! |

 Categories